Higher Education Opportunity Act (HEOA) Compliance Policy

 Educause maintains a comprehensive list of Legal Downloading Resources – http://www.educause.edu/legalcontent.
 The York College community is encouraged to take advantage of these legitimate sources of digital content.

-Beginning in July 2010 and periodically thereafter, York College will survey the campus to assess the extent to which our anti-piracy messages are reaching individuals in the campus community, the extent to which the campus is taking advantage of legal alternatives, the impact of our technical efforts to combat illegal file sharing, and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.
+York College will survey the campus annually to assess the extent to which our anti-piracy messages are reaching individuals in the campus community, the extent to which the campus is taking advantage of legal alternatives, the impact of our technical efforts to combat illegal file sharing, and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.

 Reviewing the Plan

-Annually, the York College Library Technology Services policies team will meet to review the effectiveness of the copyright plan.
+The York College Library Technology Services policies team will meet annually to review the effectiveness of the copyright plan.
 Overall campus awareness, technology changes and frequency of take down notices will all be taken into account in a comprehensive assessment.
 If the metrics suggest that modification to the plan is needed a recommendation is made for review by the policy team and other affected parties.